 The audition may be linked to an amplifying system from the applicant's own computer.
 Furthermore, a piano will be available.
-The applicant must bring other instruments.
+The applicant must bring other instruments, if needed.

-Based on the outcome of the results in the 1st and 2nd rounds, some applicants are selected and offered a place at the rhythmic programmes.
+Based on the outcome of the results in the first and second rounds, some applicants are selected and offered a place at the jazz/pop programmes.

-Since the Royal Academy of Music has a limited number of studentships, we cannot accepts all qualified applicants, but will have to prioritise based on a comprehensive assessment of the applicants' skills.
+Since the Royal Academy of Music has a limited number of studentships, we cannot accept all qualified applicants, but will have to prioritise based on a comprehensive assessment of the applicants' skills.
 Since the programmes are very different, the results of the individual examinations will be weighted differently depending on who is most suited for the various programmes.